5rahim/seanime/README.md

 ### Not planned

+- Android, iOS, AndroidTV, tvOS, ... apps
-- Support for other trackers such as Trakt, SIMKL, etc.
+- Built-in support for other trackers such as MyAnimeList, Trakt, SIMKL, etc.
-- Support for other media players
+- Built-in support for other media players
-- Dedicated clients (TV, mobile, etc.)
+- Built-in localization (translations)

 Consider sponsoring or sharing the project if you want to see more features implemented.